CAST-genomics/haptools/docs/formats/genotypes.rst

 Converting from VCF to PGEN
 ---------------------------
-To convert a VCF containing only biallelic SNPs to PGEN, use the following command.
+To convert a VCF containing only SNPs to PGEN, use the following command.

 .. code-block:: bash

-	plink2 --snps-only 'just-acgt' --max-alleles 2 --vcf input.vcf --make-pgen --out output
+	plink2 --snps-only 'just-acgt' --vcf input.vcf --make-pgen --out output

 To convert a VCF containing tandem repeats to PGEN, use this command, instead.